 - Rutherford proposed a model of the atomic nucleus which had a solid core.

-- What is the density of the nucleus?
+- What is our current picture of the atom?